 This means that the homeowner in our example in Florida might need the liability coverage in his or her homeowners policy to cover the cost of a personal injury lawsuit with only a modest change in the facts of our scenario.
 Although the cost of defense and a potential settlement or judgment might be covered by the policy, a punitive damage award would not be covered under the policy.
 Further, a jury might be rather liberal in finding the basis for imposing liability under the Dram Shop Law for the death of a teenager passenger.

-We have provided some suggestions for avoiding the risk of a liability claim associated with the end of the year teenage parties:
+Here are some suggestions for avoiding the risk of a liability claim associated with teenage parties:

-- The most effective approach might simply not be to have alcohol available at this type of party with a mixture of teenagers and adults.
+- The most effective approach might simply be to not have alcohol available.
 However, this might not be a realistic option and does not prevent teenagers from sneaking alcohol into your home.
 A supplemental measure might involve requiring teenagers to surrender their keys and sleep over to avoid this problem.

 - If you move your party to a restaurant, banquet hall or similar facility rather than your backyard, you can shift the liability risk to the facility.
 These types of facilities are familiar with the risks, their servers and security, so they have procedures that are arranged to minimize the risk of underage drinking.

 - While it may be tempting to assume such worries are unnecessary because you have “good kids,” this is not a “good kid vs. bad kid” issue.
 Almost all teenagers experiment with alcohol or drugs even National Merit Scholars, and a realistic approach can prevent a potential devastating financial loss and an unwelcome battle with your insurance carrier.